Originally posted on 09/29/2020, content updated on 09/29/2023

-Part Four of this series will look beyond the impact of the COVID-19 pandemic on the business world.
-As previously highlighted, the pandemic has created a lot of turmoil in every industry and every company and hundreds of in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries have sought bankruptcy protection.
+As previously highlighted, the COVID-19 pandemic created a lot of turmoil in every industry and every company and hundreds of in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries have sought bankruptcy protection.

-The Art Dealers Association of America (ADAA), has released a report on how art galleries across the U.S. have been affected by the pandemic.
-The report shows that galleries have been facing devastating revenue losses, reduction in business activity, and closures of their physical spaces, not only financially impacting their employees and vendors, but artists and creative professionals around the world.
+In 2020, the Art Dealers Association of America (ADAA) released a report on how art galleries across the U.S. have been affected by the pandemic.
+The report demonstrated that galleries had faced devastating revenue losses, reduction in business activity, and closures of their physical spaces, not only financially impacting their employees and vendors but artists and creative professionals around the world.
 Therefore, it is important to be familiar with your rights as an artist.

 WHAT IF YOU ARE AN ARTIST DEALING WITH A GALLERY’S BANKRUPTCY